FabioChiodini/ProjectSpawnSwarm/README.md

 Tested on a t1.micro AMI

-To install the prerequisites on an AMI image use this:
+To install the prerequisites on an AMI image use this piece of code:

 https://github.com/FabioChiodini/AWSDockermachine